Kyle Richards: 1974–2009: Career beginnings and success with horror films

-2010–2022: Real Housewives and Halloween films
+2010–2021: Real Housewives and Halloween films

-Since 2010, she has appeared as a main cast member on Bravo's reality television show The Real Housewives of Beverly Hills.
-Richards continued acting, and played Tricia in Lifetime's television film Deadly Sibling Rivalry (2011) and Housewife Heather in the comedy film The Hungover Games (2014).
-In 2012, she was featured on the magazine cover of The Hollywood Reporter along with other Real Housewives franchise's cast members Vicki Gunvalson, Ramona Singer, Caroline Manzo and NeNe Leakes.
-She was nominated for "Reality Star of 2019" award at the 2019 People's Choice Awards.
+Since 2010, she has appeared as a main cast member on Bravo's reality television show The Real Housewives of Beverly Hills, making her the longest-serving cast member in franchise history.
+Richards joined the series with her sister, Kim Richards.
+Richards's other sister, Kathy Hilton, made recurring cameo appearances before joining in an official capacity as a friend of Richards in season 11.
+Richards's personal life and relationships with her sisters are a focal point for the series.
+In 2012, she was featured on the cover of The Hollywood Reporter along with other cast members from The Real Housewives franchise, including Vicki Gunvalson, Ramona Singer, Caroline Manzo and NeNe Leakes.
+Richards was nominated for "Reality Star of 2019" award at the 2019 People's Choice Awards.

+While starring on The Real Housewives of Beverly Hills, Richards continued acting.
+She played Tricia in Lifetime's television film Deadly Sibling Rivalry (2011) and Housewife Heather in the comedy film The Hungover Games (2014).
 In 2013, she portrayed modeling agent Casey McGraw in three episodes of NBC's soap opera Days of Our Lives.
 In 2017, Richards appeared as a contestant on The New Celebrity Apprentice and earned $25,000 for her charity of choice, Children's Hospital Los Angeles.
 She was the 5th contestant fired, finishing in 12th place.